Charting a Path Beyond Nuclear Weapons

 Authors: Paul Slovic, Emiliano Rodriguez Nuesch, María Morena Vicente.

-In one of the most unsettling scenes of A House of Dynamite, the president is handed a small card with a few stark options for responding to a nuclear attack that pose catastrophic consequences that he has never been taught to comprehend and weigh.
+In one of the most unsettling scenes of A House of Dynamite, the president is handed a small card with a few stark options for responding to a nuclear attack that pose catastrophic consequences that he has never been taught to comprehend and weigh carefully.
 There are only minutes to decide.

 Eros Hoagland/NETFLIX

-What follows from this research is unsettling but also actionable: if nuclear preferences are constructed in the moment—under time pressure and narrow menus—then reducing nuclear risk requires changing the procedures that construct those preferences in dangerous ways.
+What follows from recent research is unsettling but also actionable: if nuclear preferences are constructed in the moment—under time pressure and narrow menus—then reducing nuclear risk requires changing the procedures that construct those preferences in dangerous ways.

 First, redesign decision materials so restraint is not invisible.
 Put “do not launch”, “pause and verify” on the same page, in the same format, as strike options—alongside credible non-nuclear response paths and de-escalatory signaling options.

 Second, build safeguards for predictable psychological problems: psychic numbing as casualties scale, tunnel vision induced by fear and time pressure, and the pull of righteous punishment.
-Independent challenge functions, structured checklists, and deliberate “friction” to allow time for slow, reasoned deliberation can help keep catastrophe from becoming the default.
-Train in advance for how to comprehend and make tradeoffs between the enormous consequences at stake.
+Independent challenges, structured checklists, and deliberate “friction” to allow time for slow, reasoned deliberation, can help keep catastrophe from becoming the default.Train in advance for how to comprehend and make tradeoffs between the enormous consequences at stake.

 But procedures are not enough.
 The “menu card” sits in a wider system where arms-control guardrails are weakening and AI-enabled deception can outrun verification—precisely the conditions that magnify human cognitive vulnerabilities in crisis.